inkVerb/VIP/401-shell/Lesson-05.md

   - Don't let the similarity make you lazy, avoid `$*` unless you need it specifically!
 - `$#` is the number of arguments
 - `unset` unsets (removes) a variable's value
-  - Syntax: `unset VARIABLE_TO_UNSET`
+  - Syntax: `unset Variable_to_unset`
 - Variables may be wrapped in curly brackets `${variable}` when called
   - ***In BASH (not Shell)*** this is necessary for arguments (`$1`, `$2`, etc) larger than 9
     - `$10` would register as *argument one* (`$1`)
     - `${10}` would register as a *argument ten*
   - This also helps variables work in some situations they otherwise wouldn't
+- Removal within variable values:
+  - `${var#foo}` removes test at the **beginning** of a variable's value
+  - `${var%foo}` removes test at the **end** of a variable's value
-- `export` carries a variable into other scripts
+- `export` adds a variable to the *environment*, allowing it to be into other scripts
-  - Syntax: `export NEWVARIABLE="Variable's value"`
+  - Syntax: `export NewVariable="Variable's value"`
+  - Syntax for already assigned: `export NewVariable`
 - `readonly` makes a variable both unable to change and unable to `unset`
-  - Syntax: `readonly NEWVARIABLE="Variable's value"`
+  - Syntax: `readonly NewVariable="Variable's value"`
+  - Syntax for already assigned: `readonly NewVariable`
   - It's common practice in Shell coding to name variables that "shouldn't" change with ALL_UPPERCASE
-- Removal:
-  - `${var#foo}` removes test at the **beginning** of a variable's value
-  - `${var%foo}` removes test at the **end** of a variable's value
+- Terminal & environment variables
+  - Variables can be assigned, called, and `unset` directly in the terminal from the CLI
+  - `set` *without arguments* lists all current variables and functions, everywhere
+  - `printenv` lists variables in the *environment*; all without arguments, or individually:
+    - Individual syntax: `printenv Variable_to_Show`
+  - `export` and `readonly` can be used together when assigning a variable; *order matters!*
+    - `export readonly NewVariable="Variable's value"`

 - See usage and examples here: [Variables](https://github.com/inkVerb/VIP/blob/master/Cheat-Sheets/Variables.md)
 ___